aregsar/aregsarblog/blog/2021/redis-configure-laravel-queue/index.md

     ],
 ```

-Note that I have added a third connection named `queue` that we will use for the session driver connection.
+Note that I have added a third redis driver connection named `queue` that will be the connection used by the Laravel queue connection.

+Don't confuse the redis driver connection we added in the `config/database.php` file with the queue connection in the `config/queue.php` file that will use the redis driver connection.

+The following steps detail the queue connection configuration.

-### Step 6 - Configure the default queue connection to use redis
+### Step 6 - Configure the default queue connection

 ```ini
 QUEUE_CONNECTION=sync